 Mediamint Acquires Databeat To Expand Data Engineering And Yield Optimization Services For Publishers

-“This acquisition is a strong example of MediaMint's commitment to scaling intelligently,” said Sandeep Singh , Managing Director at Everstone Capital, and Josh Miller , Partner at Recognize.“DataBeat's capabilities align well with the future of tech-enabled media operations.”
+“This acquisition is a good example of how MediaMint continues to scale its breadth of offerings and depth of delivery capabilities,” said Sandeep Singh, Managing Director at Everstone Capital, and Josh Miller, Partner at Recognize.“DataBeat's capabilities align well with the future of tech-enabled media operations.”

 About MediaMint